aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/webqueryconnection/_index.md

 ```

 How to handle formatting from the HTML source when bringing web query data into the worksheet.
 Relevant when sourceData is True.
-[HtmlFormatHandlingType](../../com.aspose.cells/htmlformathandlingtype).
+See [HtmlFormatHandlingType](../../com.aspose.cells/htmlformathandlingtype).

 **Returns:**
 int